nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div class="card">
 <div markdown="1">
 <h6 markdown="1">What happens if I forget my password?</h6>
-Due to security reason, there is no way to reset to password.
+Due to security reason, there is no way to reset password.
 To continue using the application you need to delete the encrypted data file (located at `[HOME_DIRECTORY of MedBook.jar]/data/password.enc`) or move it to another location.
 MedBook will start with a fresh data for you to start over.
 See the next FAQ for restoring data.
 </div>